Accessibility at Westonbirt Arboretum

 Accessibility equipment

-• Scooters can be hired for visitors aged 16 and over.
+• scooters can be hired for visitors aged 16 and over.
 Manual wheelchairs can be hired for visitors aged 15 and under.

 Shuttle Bus

-• The Westonbirt Shuttle is designed to help those who need a little extra help getting around from the Welcome Building up to the restaurant, shop, and edge of the Old Arboretum.
+• the Westonbirt shuttle is designed to help those who need a little extra help getting around from the Welcome Building up to the restaurant, shop, and edge of the Old Arboretum.

-• As this service is run by our volunteers, there may be days it does not run.
-Please call 0300 067 4890 and check the Westonbirt Shuttle is running ahead of your arrival if it is essential to your visit.
+• as this service is run by our volunteers, there may be days it does not run.
+Please call 0300 067 4890 and check the Westonbirt shuttle is running ahead of your arrival if it is essential to your visit.

-• We have a series of short walk routes from the shuttle stops to some of the most beautiful parts of the arboretum, for those only looking for a short walk.
+• we have a series of short walk routes from the shuttle stops to some of the most beautiful parts of the arboretum, for those only looking for a short walk.
 Pick up your short walk map on the shuttle.